RicardoAndreSantos/LedMatrix-Android/README.md

 # LedMatrix-Android (Bluetooth communication)

 The main purpose of this project is to create an 10x10 rgb led matrix that is controlled by an android app after establishing bluetooth communication.

-Here we can find the code for the Android app.
+Here you can find the code for the Android app.

 ### Functional Requirements
 - [x] connect/disconnect bluetooth device